 That are out there, right?
 If you can get that competitive advantage.
 And also if you could save some time, because all you have to do is set your mins and maxes and turn it on, you don’t have to put it with the repricing rules.
 You know, you gotta look at the different value, the value points from the repricing standpoint, time saving standpoint, and also the additional insights that you can get from all the different data points that seller snap offers.

 Sure.
 Yep.
 I agree.
 A hundred percent.
 So amazonseller.school/snap, you guys can get your 30% off your first month and check it out.
 And if you’re already using a repricer, you know, hopefully you can be in a better situation than I was when I made the switch of COVID hitting and then everything going haywire.
 You’ll be able to get, you know, a better AB test and switch from your current pricer test out seller snap for a month and just see the difference that it makes and see if it makes sense for you think it would be a good way for people to go forward.

 Absolutely.
 You know, come out, we do have the free 15 day trial, you know, there’s no credit card down, no commitment.
 And at the end of the day, you know, it’s all about trying out the, trying out the different softwares and trying to figure out, you know, what piece to the puzzle you need to, to support your business.

 All right.
 Well, Ian, I really appreciate you guys coming on the show and I appreciate you guys making seller snap.
 I really like it a lot.
 So again, thank you very much.

 Thank you, Todd.
 Thank you for your time as well.
 And you know, being such a great customer and this was really fun.
 I hope to do it again soon.

 Have a great one Ian.

-This has been another episode of the entrepreneur adventure podcast.
+This has been another episode of the Amazon Seller School podcast.
 Thanks for listening fellow entrepreneur and always remember success is yours.
 If you take it.